MX-LZX/free_dog_AddContact/README.md

 5. ```rosrun fdsc_utils fdsc_utils_pushup_node``` (This is most safe motion.
 If you use wireless with robot please modify connection settings as "LOW_WIFI_DEFAULTS")

 serial_reader:
-1.Clone into your ROS ws.
-And catkin build
+1. Clone into your ROS ws.
+And catkin build.
-2.roscore and sudo xxx_ws serial_reader_node
+2. roscore and sudo xxx_ws serial_reader_node.
-3.You can see the cmd interface continues to publish data, if the error, you can try sudo chmod 777 /dev/ttyUSB*.
+3. You can see the cmd interface continues to publish data, if the error, you can try sudo chmod 777 /dev/ttyUSB*.

 ## PCB build
 <p align = "center">